ddimaria/wmcp/wmcp-361/README.md

 #### Three Factor Regression Coefficients

-The Three Factor Regression Coefficients tells us the historical beta of the sector and the extent to which it loads to size and value factors.
+The Three Factor Regression Coefficients tells us the historical beta of the sector and the extent to which it leans to size and value factors.
 The 3 factors are beta, growth, and value.

 Value stocks are more sensitive to a recession.